Portugal–Spain relations

-Portuguese-Spanish relations are closely aligned with one another, underpinned by shared membership of the Ibero-American Summit, Council of Europe, European Union, Eurozone, Schengen Area and NATO, and make up the vast majority of the Iberian Peninsula and Macaronesia.
+Portugal–Spain relations are closely aligned with one another, underpinned by shared membership of the Ibero-American Summit, Council of Europe, European Union, Eurozone, Schengen Area and NATO, and make up the vast majority of the Iberian Peninsula and Macaronesia.

 History

 Reconquista

 After the Umayyad conquest of the Iberian Peninsula, a long process of reconquest (in Portuguese and Spanish: Reconquista) began.
-The Battle of Covadonga and the establishment of the Kingdom of Asturias are often regarded as the starting points of this process.
+The Battle of Covadonga and the establishment of the Kingdom of Asturias are often regarded as the starting points of the process.
 Several Christian kingdoms emerged in the peninsula thereafter.

-The County of Portucale, successively a vassal of the kingdoms of Asturias, Galicia, León, eventually rebelled and won Battle of São Mamede on 24 June 1128, led by Afonso Henriques, who, after defeating the Moors in the Battle of Ourique, proclaimed himself King of Portugal on 25 July 1139.
+The County of Portucale, successively a vassal of the Kingdoms of Asturias, Galicia and León, eventually rebelled and won the Battle of São Mamede on 24 June 1128, It was led by Afonso Henriques, who, after defeating the Moors in the Battle of Ourique, proclaimed himself King of Portugal on 25 July 1139.
 Portugal's independence was recognized in 1143 by King Alfonso VII of León and in 1179 by Pope Alexander III.
 Portugal's Reconquista finished in 1249.

-Spain began with the Union of the crowns of Castile and Aragon in 1469, although it was not until 1516 when they had a single unified King.
-Until then the word Hispania was only a geographic location referring exclusively to the Iberian peninsula.
-It was only in the constitution of 1812 that the name "Españas" (Spains) was adopted for the country along with the use of the title of "king of the Spains".
-The constitution of 1876 adopts for the first time the name "Spain" for the Spanish state and from then on the kings would use the title of "king of Spain".
+Spain began with the Union of the Crowns of Castile and Aragon in 1469 although it was not until 1516 that they had a single unified King.
+Until then, the word "Hispania" was only a geographic location and referred exclusively to the Iberian Peninsula.
+It was only in the Constitution of 1812 that the name "Españas" (Spains) was adopted for the country along, with the use of the title of "king of the Spains".
+The Constitution of 1876 adopted for the first time the name "Spain" for the Spanish state, and from then onward, its kings used the title of "King of Spain".
 The Reconquista was finally over with the Fall of Granada in 1492.

-An attempt to unite all Iberian medieval kingdoms failed with the death, in 1500, of Miguel da Paz, Prince of Portugal, Asturias, Girona and Viana.
+An attempt to unite all of the Iberian medieval kingdoms failed with the death in 1500 of Miguel da Paz, Prince of Portugal, Asturias, Girona and Viana.